Call us now 01722 718444

 Preparing for the Challenge

 • Entry requirements vary depending on your destination and nationality.
 It is your responsibility to ensure your passport is valid, and any visas are obtained in good time.
 Check the FCO’s advice on entry requirements for your destination to be sure.
-To find out if you need a visa you can check your requirements using our partner, Visa Machine, website here; please ensure you allow plenty of time.
+Please ensure you allow plenty of time to apply for your visa; we will provide you will all necessary information 6 weeks prior to depature to assist with your application.

 Your routine UK schedule of vaccinations should be up-to-date (especially tetanus).
 We recommend you check Fit For Travel for further details.
 You should always check with a GP or travel clinic for up-to-date travel health advice as it does change.

 • We plan our trips around the optimal weather conditions, but could still be exposed to bad weather at any time.
 It is vital you are prepared for all conditions.
-We provide you with a detailed packing kit-list on registration, as well as details on useful discounts you are entitled to as a Discover Adventure customer.
-We are always available if you need advice.
+We provide you with a detailed packing kit-list on registration, with plenty of information, and we are always available if you need advice.

-• Travel Insurance is compulsory on our challenges; we strongly suggest that you arrange insurance cover as soon as your booking with us is confirmed or at least 8 months prior to travel.
-Should you need to cancel on medical grounds, you will need insurance to cover the costs involved (registration fee and any trip costs depending on cancellation date).
+• Travel Insurance is compulsory on all of our challenges outside of the UK; we strongly suggest that you arrange insurance cover as soon as your booking with us is confirmed, or as soon as you're able to purchase some, and at least 8 months prior to travel.
+Should you need to cancel prior to departure, you will need insurance to cover the costs involved (registration fee and any trip costs depending on cancellation date).

-Once your travel insurance is arranged, just remember to let us know the policy number and 24hr medical emergency phone number which is provided by your insurers!
+Once your travel insurance is arranged, just remember to let us know the policy number and 24-hr medical emergency phone number provided by your insurers.

 • For most people, the main attraction of travelling to a different country is to see new sights and enjoy new experiences.
 Sometimes those new experiences can make life harder or more inconvenient than you may like, such as toilet hygiene or different food, or simply a different attitude to solving problems.
 This is all part of the challenge you are signing up for!
 We are very privileged to live in a country with a high standard of living, and travelling exposes us to different challenges – all of which help broaden our horizons.
 We can guarantee that coming face-to-face with experiences outside your normal ‘comfort zone’ will help you bond with your fellow participants and provide you with plenty of things to laugh about!
 A sense of humour and sense of adventure are two of the most important things to bring with you!